 ➢ Maxwell Electromagnetic Wave Theory (Wave Nature of Light)

 - An accelerated electrically charged particle produces and transmits an electrical and magnetic field.
 These are transmitted in the form of waves known as electromagnetic waves or electromagnetic radiations.

 - He stated that light also possesses an electrical and magnetic field, and it is also known as electromagnetic radiations or e.m.w.

 - The oscillating charged particles produce oscillating electric and magnetic fields which are perpendicular to each other and both are perpendicular to the direction of propagation of the wave.

 - Electromagnetic waves do not require a medium i.e., they can travel in a vacuum too.

 - The velocity of all electromagnetic radiations is 3 × 108 m/s in a vacuum.

 - The energy of an electromagnetic wave is directly proportional to the intensity, and it is independent of frequency.

-- They are also showing diffraction and interference and therefore.
-Maxwell concluded light to be wave nature.
+- Electromagnetic Radiation also shows diffraction and interference and therefore, Maxwell concluded light to be wave nature.

 ➢ Photon Energies for EM SpectrumEM Spectrum